Max-Goad/Birb/README.md

 ## TODO (short-term):
 - Implement more abilities
 	- Add "King" crown ability (Use Fun as a template!)
+- Knockback
+	- Fix knockback direciton
+	- Any more knockback code in Player to remove?

 ## TODO (long-term):
 - Implement Save/Load